tangobreath/tangobreath.github.io/my-philosophy.md

 # On learning Argentine tango

-I believe that everything begins with a calm mind, good posture, subtle core movement, subtle communication within the embrace and proper technique.
-I also believe that the best way to learn is through exploration, discovery, and understanding.
+We believe that everything begins with a calm mind, good posture, subtle core movement, subtle communication within the embrace and proper technique.
+We also believe that the best way to learn is through exploration, discovery, and understanding.